dhruvtapasvi/implementation/README.md

 *rough* contains some scripts for quickly testing the code in *src*.
 These may be broken at any point so please do not rely on them.

 *scripts* contains some useful scripts e.g. for downloading datasets which are too large to store in the repository.
+Run scripts from the implementation folder.

 *res* contains resources useful for the project, e.g. datasets.
 If a resource is too large, please consider adding a script/program to reproduce it instead of checking it into the repository.